KCA’s Journey Since 1976

 A Culture Built on Integrity + People

 From the beginning, our founders believed that great engineering starts with great people.
 Nearly five decades later, that philosophy remains at the heart of KCA.
 Our culture is rooted in honesty, loyalty, collaboration, and genuine care for one another—values that continue to guide us as we grow.
-Today, our employee-owned firm is home to more than 400 professionals who not only deliver exceptional work, but also support their communities, mentor future leaders, and uphold the legacy that shaped KCA.
+Today, our employee-owned firm is home to more than 415 employees who not only deliver exceptional work, but also support their communities, mentor future leaders, and uphold the legacy that shaped KCA.

 The 40-Year Club recognizes the KCA team members whose four decades of service have helped define our culture, strengthen our expertise, and guide the firm through nearly 50 years of growth.
 Their long-term commitment is a cornerstone of who we are today.